Falkland Palace: James IV at Falkland

 James IV brought deer-nets from Kinneil House in November 1503.
 Andrew Matheson built a fold for deer in November 1505.
 A trap was made to "slay foxes in the park of Falkland".
 For a time in 1507 the horse of the French herald Montjoie, Gilbert Chauveau, was kept in the palace stables.
 In May 1508 James IV and John Methven stalked deer in the park with a firearm called a culverin.
 Later, wild boar, imported from France, were kept in the Park, within a fence made by the Laird of Fernie.
-There were also dairy and beef cattle.
+Dairy and beef cattle were kept to support the castle population.

 James V and Mary of Guise

-The teenage James V was kept at Falkland Palace by the Earl of Angus, and according to Robert Lindsay of Pitscottie, escaped to Stirling Castle which was held by his mother Margaret Tudor.
-His plan involved announcing an early morning deer hunt in the park then riding away in the middle of the night dressed as a stable hand.
+The teenage James V was detained at Falkland Palace by the Earl of Angus and, according to Robert Lindsay of Pitscottie, escaped to Stirling Castle which was held by his mother Margaret Tudor.
+He had announced an early morning deer hunt in the park, but escaped by horse in the middle of the night dressed as a stable hand.
+Pitscottie cites a local landowner Andrew Fernie as one of his sources, and Fernie probably provided this story.

 To address the poor state of the garden and park, James V appointed a new Captain and Keeper, William Barclay, Master of Rhynd, in March 1527.
 The Queen's Chamber was hung with tapestry for Margaret Tudor in September 1534.
-James V extended his father's buildings in French renaissance style from 1537 and built a Royal Tennis Court in the garden in 1541.
-The court still survives to this day and is the oldest in Britain.
-Mary, Queen of Scots, became especially fond of the game, and it is said that she scandalised the people of Scotland by wearing men's breeches to play.
+James V extended his father's buildings in French renaissance style from 1537.
+He arranged to build a Royal Tennis Court and bowling alley in the garden in 1541.
+The tennis court was called a caichpule in Scots and the game was known in French as jeu de paume.
+Mary was said to have scandalised the people of Scotland by wearing men's breeches to play the game.

-Limestone was quarried on the Lomond Hills and burnt in kilns to make mortar.
-The coping stone or "allering" for the tennis court was quarried at Kingoodie near Dundee and shipped to Lindores, north of the Palace on the River Tay.
-Admidst these building works, the court still came to Falkland and in February 1539 one of Mary of Guise's French courtiers Marie Pieris married Lord Seton by handfasting.
+Amidst the building works and renovations, the Scotland court regularly went to Falkland, and in December 1538 and 1540 new velvet and satin gowns were packed in a canvas bag and sent to Falkland as gifts for the Queen's ladies in waiting.
+A new green satin gown and shirts were sent for Senat, the Queen's fool.
+In February 1539 one of Mary of Guise's French courtiers, Marie Pieris, married Lord Seton by handfasting.
 The French apothecary was also at Falkland on that day.
+James V held a tournament at Falkland on or around May Day 1539.